Expungement of Military Arrest and DNA Records

 How long will it take to process an expungement request?

 We handle requests for expungement on a first-come, first-served basis for initial processing.
 Once an expungement request is received, applicable documents are gathered in response to the request.
 This is the point where the process can slow down.
 While some documents are maintained in electronic databases, the official documents in most cases are in hardcopy form.
-Because of this, it may be necessary for the Army, Navy, Marine Corps, Coast Guard, or Air Force to request official records from the National Archives and Records Administration which can delay the expungement process.
+Because of this, it may be necessary for the Army, Navy, Space Force, Marine Corps, Coast Guard, or Air Force to request official records from the National Archives and Records Administration which can delay the expungement process.
 When we have all the necessary documentation, we can begin the review.
 We estimate completion of an expungement request is between six and nine months, although on many occasions it takes less time.
 Each expungement review is unique to each individual’s circumstance and is not a simple process.
 You deserve to have your request thoroughly reviewed and this can take time.

 What if the investigation isn’t finished?

 Sometimes a requestor submits an expungement request before the investigative case file has been completely closed.
 We cannot process an expungement request until we are certain the investigation is finished – which happens when the record is archived.
 Therefore, we will not process expungement requests until the investigative file has been completed and archived.
 In these cases, we will reach out to the investigative office and request updates to the investigation’s status.

 Is there anything I can do to make the process faster?

 The best way to ensure the process is as fast as possible is to provide as much information as possible on your request, along with the verification of identity documentation.
 It is imperative that the Army, Navy, Marine Corps, Coast Guard, or Air Force have your identifying information in order to locate all pertinent records for you.
 Additionally, any documentation you can provide supporting your request for expungement will assist in the processing of your request.
 If you received any administrative paperwork, trial results, or appeal decisions, please include those with your request.